abhiwand/atk/doc/source/appendix_application_conf.rst

             }

             ids {
-              #Globally reserve graph element IDs in chunks of this size.
-Setting this too low will make commits
+              # Globally reserve graph element IDs in chunks of this size.
+              # Setting this too low will make commits
-              #frequently block on slow reservation requests.
-Setting it too high will result in IDs wasted when a
+              # frequently block on slow reservation requests.
+              # Setting it too high will result in IDs wasted when a graph
-              #graph instance shuts down with reserved but mostly-unused blocks.
+              # instance shuts down with reserved but mostly-unused blocks.
               //block-size = 300000

-              #Number of partition block to allocate for placement of vertices
+              # Number of partition block to allocate for placement of vertices.
               //num-partitions = 10

-              #The number of milliseconds that the Titan id pool manager will wait before giving up on allocating a new block of ids
+              # The number of milliseconds that the Titan id pool manager will
+              # wait before giving up on allocating a new block of ids.
               //renew-timeout = 150000

-              #When true, vertices and edges are assigned IDs immediately upon creation.
-When false, IDs are assigned
+              # When true, vertices and edges are assigned IDs immediately upon
+              # creation.
-              #only when the transaction commits.
-Must be disabled for graph partitioning to work.
+              # When false, IDs are assigned only when the transaction commits.
+              # Must be disabled for graph partitioning to work.
               //flush = true

               authority {
-                #This setting helps separate Titan instances sharing a single graph storage
+                # This setting helps separate Titan instances sharing a single
-                #backend avoid contention when reserving ID blocks, increasing overall throughput.
+                # graph storage backend avoid contention when reserving ID
+                # blocks, increasing overall throughput.
                 # The options available are:
-                #NONE = Default in Titan
+                # NONE = Default in Titan
-                #LOCAL_MANUAL = Expert feature: user manually assigns each Titan instance a unique conflict avoidance tag in its local graph configuration
+                # LOCAL_MANUAL = Expert feature: user manually assigns each
+                # Titan instance a unique conflict avoidance tag in its local
+                # graph configuration.
-                #GLOBAL_MANUAL = User assigns a tag to each Titan instance.
-The tags should be globally unique for optimal performance,
+                # GLOBAL_MANUAL = User assigns a tag to each Titan instance.
+                # The tags should be globally unique for optimal performance,
                 # but duplicates will not compromise correctness
-                #GLOBAL_AUTO = Titan randomly selects a tag from the space of all possible tags when performing allocations.
+                # GLOBAL_AUTO = Titan randomly selects a tag from the space of
+                # all possible tags when performing allocations.
                 //conflict-avoidance-mode = "GLOBAL_AUTO"

-                #The number of milliseconds the system waits for an ID block reservation to be acknowledged by the storage backend
+                # The number of milliseconds the system waits for an ID block
+                # reservation to be acknowledged by the storage backend.
                 //wait-time = 300

-                # Number of times the system attempts ID block reservations with random conflict avoidance tags
+                # Number of times the system attempts ID block reservations
+                # with random conflict avoidance tags
                 # before giving up and throwing an exception
                 //randomized-conflict-avoidance-retries = 10
               }